Michael Harris II Player Props: Braves vs. White Sox

 Michael Harris II At The Plate

-- Harris II is batting .262 with 11 doubles, a triple, nine home runs and 15 walks.
+- Harris II has 11 doubles, a triple, nine home runs and 16 walks while hitting .258.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.